 children may be under the age of two.
 The provider's own children under six

-A program which cares for only school age children and operates for less than
+day camps - are programs which care for only school age children and operate for less than

 year.
-To receive reimbursement for publicly funded child care, the child day
+To receive reimbursement for serving children in publicly funded child care, the child day

 camp must be accredited by the American Camping Association (ACA) and submit

-the certificate annually with the day camp registration.
+their ACA certificate annually along with the day camp registration.